KSP-KOS/KOS/doc/source/structures/misc/string.rst

 .. method:: String:FINDAT(string, startAt)

     :parameter string: :struct:`String` to look for
-    :parameter startAt: integer index to start searching at
+    :parameter startAt: :struct:`Scalar` (integer) index to start searching at
     :type: :struct:`String`

     Returns the index of the first occurrence of the given string in this string (starting from startAt).